If you have any questions that are not addressed on this page, please feel free to contact us directly at the information to the right.

 However, the final choice is yours.
 Runner safety is and will always be a top priority at our race.

 We do not offer transfers or refunds under any circumstance.

 Runners may defer the original registration one time for a fee of $15.
 BCS runners have the option to defer their original registration to the next year’s marathon or half.
 Deferring an entry guarantees a spot to re-register in the following year’s marathon by waiving participation in the current marathon or half.
 Deferrals are allowed until Midnight, November 14, 2014.
 Deferrals will not be allowed after this date for any reason, including medical reasons.
 Register to defer your race until 2015 here.

 Where is the race?

 The course starts and finishes at Wolf Pen Creek Park in College Station, TX.
-The start of the race is on the north side of Wolf Pen Creek nearest to the Post Oak Mall parking lot and the race finishes on the south side of the park at the entrance into the amphitheater.
-Both the start and finish areas are near to the mall parking lot.
+The start of the race is on the north side of Wolf Pen Creek nearest to the Post Oak Mall parking lot and the race finishes on the south side of the park at the entrance to the amphitheater.
+Both the start and finish areas are near the mall parking lot.
 The route takes you throughout College Station, Bryan and Texas A&M University.